SamDier/BOMoD.jl/README.md

  if found in the documentation, a quickstart example is given:

  ## Theoretical background
- More information on Bayesian optimisation a Gaussian Prosses can be found:
+ More information on Bayesian optimisation a Gaussian Prosses can be found in:

 [Agnihotri & Batra, "Exploring Bayesian Optimization", Distill, 2020](https://distill.pub/2020/bayesian-optimization/)